Wetlands at the arid-semiarid Pacific Coast of South America

 The Initiative

-The Foundation Manfred-Hermsen-Stiftung in collaboration with the local NGO CNEH, started 2015 an initiative for conservation of the coastal wetlands at the arid Pacific coast of South America and the shore and water birds that rely on these habitats.
-In the first stage we conducted an evaluation of 34 coastal wetlands at the coast of Chile and Peru.
-This study has been presented on meetings and regional events, and in doing so a network for the protection of the coastal wetlands created.
-Together with partners of this network we developed a first action plan for the protection of the entire chain of wetlands, the implementation of which we initiated within the framework of a project competition.
+The foundation Manfred-Hermsen-Stiftung, in collaboration with the local NGO CNEH, started 2015 an initiative for conservation of the coastal wetlands at the arid-semiarid Pacific coast of South America and the shore and water birds that rely on these habitats.
+In the first stage, we conducted a rapid conservation assessment of 34 coastal wetlands in Chile and Peru.
+This study has been presented at meetings with government representatives and at important conferences and seminars in the region, and in doing so a regional network for the protection of wetlands was created.